jhumelsine/jhumelsine.github.io/_posts/2023-11-24-hexagonal-architecture-adapter-flexibility.md

 And that's it.
 This Composite is a List, where one of the elements in the List also contains a List.
 We can think of Composite as a Tree where each non-terminal node that is a Composite object can branch to as many child nodes as possible, including more Composite object nodes.

-Everytime we add a terminal concrete node to a Composite, we're expanding in breadth.
-Everytime we add a non-terminal Composite node, we're expanding in depth.
+Every time we add a terminal concrete node to a Composite, we're expanding in breadth.
+Every time we add a non-terminal Composite node, we're expanding in depth.
 Composite is one of my favorite design patterns.
 So little code and yet so many options.

 # Inspired By True Events
 I've mostly been doing a lot of verbal handwaving so far.
-Let's get into a real situation.
+Let's get into a real scenario.
 This story is inspired by true events, but I'm going to reduce it to its core elements.

 I worked on a project where one of the features stored Documents for people.
 These Documents could be Word documents, PDFs, etc. For years, they were stored in a traditional database as a blob of bytes, because that was the only storage mechanism we had.
 The simplified diagram would look like this: